V. J. and Angela Skutt Catholic High School

 V.J. and Angela Skutt Catholic High School, located in Omaha, Nebraska, United States, is a Catholic, college-preparatory high school established in 1993.
 It was named in honor of V. J. Skutt, the longtime Chairman of Mutual of Omaha, and his wife Angela Skutt, who were prominent donors toward the school's construction.
 The school has a 1:16 teacher-student ratio.
 It is located in the Roman Catholic Archdiocese of Omaha.
 In 2012 and 2022, it was announced that the Suburban Omaha-based Catholic School was one of only 50 private schools nationally to earn the prestigious title of "Blue Ribbon School."
 In 2015, the school came under fire when it declined to renew gay teacher's contract after his marriage announcement.
 The issue spurred a Change.org petition that garnered over 100,000 signatures.
 The teacher left the school to teach elsewhere.

 Extracurricular activities

 Every year the school hosts an "Angel Flight", a fundraising event.
 The school holds an All-Alumni Weekend for two days every July.
-It also hosts the Mr. SkyHawk Pageant, a comical event that pokes fun at beauty pageants.
+It also hosts the Mr. SkyHawk Pageant, a drag event that pokes fun at beauty pageants.
 Other events include Hawktober, Powder Puff Football, Community Involvement Day, and Popsicle Day.